 - FALSE.
 We at the UI Spine Center do NOT agree with this statement.
 Many other spine specialists, including Dr. James Rainville, a well-known spine specialist in Boston, have said “for individuals with back pain, exercise is therapeutic.
 It may even reduce the risk of developing further back pain episodes.
 There is no evidence that exercise places patients at increased risk of harming their backs or accelerating spinal degeneration.
 We commonly see patients who have muscle soreness after exercise, but this is not a sign that the spine has deteriorated, but rather the muscles are repairing themselves.”
 A failure to exercise has been linked to several chronic diseases including chronic back pain.
 Regular exercise may even have a preventive effect in terms of frequency of back pain and recurrence.

 - My back pain means I have really significant biological damage or disease

-In a study of 1200 patients with acute back pain, less than 1% of patients with back pain had a serious condition including a fracture, infection, cancer, or multiple nerve root compressions.
-Several treatment guidelines17 can identify certain items in your personal history or examination that may lead us to suspect underlying serious medical condition.
+- FALSE.
+In a study of 1,200 patients with acute back pain, less than 1% of patients with back pain had a serious condition including a fracture, infection, cancer or multiple nerve root compressions.
+Several treatment guidelines can identify certain items in your personal history or examination that may lead us to suspect underlying serious medical condition.